realliyifei/dl-project-shopee-product-match/README.md

 ## Models

-Zero-shot learning, natural language processing, and computer vision.
+Zero-shot learning, natural language processing, computer vision, and triplet loss function.

 Notes: VGG and Faiss are not finished due to the time limitation.